 An established concentration may also be tailored, with approval from the concentration advisor, to specific student interests by replacing a required course with one not on the list of courses that traditionally defines the concentration.

 - At least three of the courses must be business courses.

 - A faculty member from the Wharton academic department most closely associated with the individualized concentration must sign off on the proposal.

 Students who wish to pursue an indvidualized concentration should complete the following steps:

-- Consult with an academic advisor in the Undergraduate Division to discuss your proposal prior to submission.
+- Consult with an academic advisor in the Undergraduate Division to discuss your proposal.

 Individualized concentration proposals are considered by the Undergraduate Division Petitions Committee.